sublimator/superhaven/README.md

 ### Configuration

-You need to create a `superhaven.config.json` file in ~/.supermaven with this structure:
+You need to create a `superhaven.config.json` file in ~/.supermaven.
+See [docs/superhaven.config.json](docs/superhaven.config.json) for an example.

 ```json
 {